 Saturated, Wet, and Superheated Steam in Paper Drying

 Saturated, wet, and superheated steam are common in paper mill steam systems.
-Ensuring steam is in the right condition as it enters a dryer can directly impact heat transfer and drying efficiency.
-To optimize heat transfer, Kadant Johnson recommends steam enters a dryer at saturation temperature.
+Ensuring steam is in the right condition as it enters a dryer roll directly impacts heat transfer and equipment life.
+To optimize heat transfer and equipment life, Kadant Johnson recommends steam enters a dryer at saturation temperature.
 However, in most cases, steam that is superheated no more than 30° F (17° C) over its saturation temperature is acceptable.
 This guideline is based on extensive research at Kadant Johnson’s global research and development center on heat transfer and the impact of superheated steam on steam joint seal performance.

 Wet steam occurs when saturated steam and condensate water molecules are mixed.
 Often, heat loss in piping causes some of the saturated steam to condense and create a steam/water mix.
 The condensate droplets can cause pipe erosion and require drip traps.
 Additionally, the condensate no longer carries significant heat energy compared to saturated steam.

 Superheated steam exists when the steam temperature is greater than where water and steam co-exist (saturation point).
 Because of this, superheated steam can lose some heat to the environment without condensing.
 It is commonly referred to as “dry steam.”
 It eliminates the need for drip traps and prevents pipe erosion from water droplets but requires larger piping for the increased volume of the superheated steam.